karthiknadar1204/mem0-paper-implementation/sdk/README.md

 - Gemini requests require `llmApiKey` because we never store user LLM keys.
 - Embeddings and background memory processing still use the backend's managed keys.
 ```

+### Supported Providers & Models

+- **OpenAI** — Works with every chat/completions-capable OpenAI model (e.g. `gpt-4o`, `gpt-4o-mini`, `gpt-4.1`, `o4-mini`, realtime previews, etc.).
+Set `llmProvider: 'openai'` and pass the exact model string; the SDK simply forwards it and surfaces provider errors if a model isn’t accessible to your key.
+- **Google Gemini** — Use `llmProvider: 'gemini'` with models such as `gemini-2.5-pro`, `gemini-2.5-flash`, `gemini-2.0-flash-001`, or `gemini-2.0-flash-lite-001`.
+We validate the model name before sending the request so you get fast feedback on typos.
+- **Key handling** — Your OpenAI/Gemini keys are only used per request and never persisted; embeddings, retrieval, and background memory jobs continue to run on Normal Memory-managed keys.

 ## Backend Requirements